XertroV/MarketcoinWhitepaper/RFC-Draft.md

 ### Shortcomings

 * Not instant (still very quick, though)
-* Block re-orgs on alternate chains may disrupt the market in a similar fashion to accepting zero-conf transactions.
+* Block re-orgs on alternate chains may disrupt the market with similar consequences to accepting zero-conf transactions, easily mitigated.
-* Still more work to do with issues (see whitepaper)
+* Issues and attack vectors are not well discussed yet.
 * Cannot trade with other marketcoin-like systems.
 Proof of payment is required to gain control of funds, if this is required on two networks neither transaction can be completely satisfied without additional protocol changes.
-I believe this *is* possible if orders (pledging the MKC as per the requirements of a buy order proves intent to pay at the very least)
+Protocol changes are required to facilitate this.
+* Proof-of-Work algorithms and valid block criteria, etc, for each altcoin must be known to marketcoin as it must validate altcoin blocks to ascertain proof of payment.
+This means hard-fork changes to a traded currency will mean a hardfork change to marketcoin :(
+* MORE

 ### Attacks

 * As Marketcoin requires merged mining with parent chains large amounts of hashing power injected into parent chains may disrupt the market in the same way they disrupt the parent chains.
 Marketcoin itself is immune from this attack at a network level as all PoW is offloaded onto parent chains.
+* Trading can be halted for a short while by an attacker but they will quickly lose their MKC pledges to miners.
+* MORE

 ### License